biosimulations/biosimulations/docs/README.md

 ## Questions and comments ❓

-Please contact us at [info@biosimulations.org](mailto:info@biosimulations.org) with any questions or comments.
+We welcome any comments, questions, or discussion about the project.
+Please create a discussion or question in our [discussion forum](https://github.com/biosimulations/biosimulations/discussions).

+To privately contact the BioSimulations team, you can send us an email at [info@biosimulations.org](mailto:info@biosimulations.org).